omegalabsinc/omegalabs-anytoany-bittensor/docs/validator_setup.md

 ## Node 1: Scoring Node Setup (GPU; runs model scoring)

+⚠️ **WARNING**: Make sure you DO NOT have your validator wallet on this GPU node.
+Since this node evaluates arbitrary code from miners, keeping your wallet on a separate machine is crucial for security.

 ## Requirements
 - Python 3.11+ with pip
 - GPU with at least 40 GB of VRAM; NVIDIA RTXA6000 is a good choice